 While salmon and asparagus are the stars of this dish there’s a secret ingredient that steals the show.
 Crème fraîche is the richer, thicker, French cousin of sour cream and it single-handedly takes this dish to a whole new level.
 Crème fraîche is not quite as tangy as sour cream, but still has a little pucker that works well with the lemon and complements the mellow flavor of the dill.
 The crème fraîche, fresh dill, and lemon juice form the sauce for the orecchiette pasta.
-Steamed asparagus is both juicy and crisp, and the gentle steaming brings out a sweetness that sometimes gets lost when asparagus is baked or broiled.
-Sous vide salmon maintains a firm texture and flakes beautifully without being overcooked in the pasta.
 This simple summer recipe is best eaten outside on a summer night with a nice cold glass of wine.

 Salmon and Asparagus Orecchiette

-- 12 oz skinless salmon, vacuum sealed into two portions
+- 12 oz skinless salmon, cut into two portions

 - 1 small bunch fresh dill